xinwenfu/VChat_KSTET_Multi/README.md

 *Notice*: The following exploit, and its procedures are based on the original [Blog](https://fluidattacks.com/blog/vulnserver-kstet/)
 ___
 <!-- MITRE link's topic may be slightly differnt -->
-This exploit will explore the use of [Multi-Stage Exploits](https://attack.mitre.org/techniques/T1104/) where in this case the first stage will provide install access and a jumping off point to the later stages.
-That is our first stage will be injected using the initial vulnerability in the software; in this case the VChat server.
-Once this initial stage has been deployed we can use it, either as an access point to deploy additional shellcode as we do here, or in a more complex scenarios to download and deploy more complex malware onto a target system through this new channel.
+This exploit will use the technique of [Multi-Stage Exploits](https://attack.mitre.org/techniques/T1104/) where in this case the first stage provides install access and a jumping off point that the later stages use to gain more access to the underlying system.
+That is our first stage will be injected using a initial vulnerability in the software; in this case the VChat server.
+Once this initial stage has been deployed we can use it, either as an access point to deploy the final shellcode as we do here, or in a more complex scenarios this may be one of many stages used to download and deploy more complex malware onto a target system through this new channel.

 <!-- Reword and Verify -->
-This is particularly useful in environment with constraints and limited resources related to the application or service that is being exploited.
-This also in some cases allows attacker to gain further access into a system from say a phishing attack which deploys malicious applications, or injects shellcode into a process to deploy a second stage allowing for greater access to the system.
+This is particularly useful in environments with constraints and limited resources available the the attacker within the application or service that is being attacked.
+This also in some cases allows attacker to gain further access into a system from say a phishing attack which first deploys a malicious applications, or injects shellcode into a process that later deploys a second stage allowing for greater access to the system.

 ## Exploitation
 ### PreExploitation